 Urine smells like… urine.
 It’s hard to miss that acidic smell, right?
 Amniotic fluid, on the other hand, has no smell or a slightly sweet smell.

-If you’ve run through the checklist above and you’re still not sure, here are three more easy ways to help you decide if it’s amniotic fluid or urine.
+If you’ve run through the checklist above and you’re still not sure, here are two more easy ways to help you decide if it’s amniotic fluid or urine.

 - Remember the Kegels that you’ve been practicing?
 Well, it’s time to do a few.
 If this nifty exercise doesn’t stop the trickle that you feel, you’re probably dealing with broken water.